Custom Event Setup

 Direct vs. indirect additive manufacturing

-Modern 3D printing technology enables on-demand manufacturing across medical, transportation, industrial, and consumer applications.
-Depending on your goals, production can be approached via direct or indirect additive manufacturing.
-This page focuses on indirect AM: how it works, when it wins, and key trade-offs.
+Modern 3D printing enables on-demand production across medical, transportation, industrial and consumer applications.
+Depending on your goals, production can follow:

 Indirect additive manufacturing processes

-Unlike direct AM (printing the final part in one step), indirect AM is a multi-step workflow: first you print the mold, then you inject or cast waxes, resins, plastics, or ceramics and metals into it.
+Unlike direct AM (printing the final object in one step), indirect AM is a multi-step workflow: first you print the mold or pattern, then you inject or cast the target material into it.

 • CIM (Ceramic Injection Molding): ceramic feedstocks with binders are injected hot into printed molds.